nhsx/nhsx-internship-projects/content/projects/new_open/sparse-neural-networks-explainability.md

 This project will explore whether sparsity-inducing techniques can improve the interpretability of clinically-relevant models without unacceptable performance trade-offs.

 **Current Knowledge/Examples & Possible Techniques/Approaches:**
-The foundational paper is "The Lottery Ticket Hypothesis: Finding Sparse, Trainable Neural Networks" (Frankle & Carlin, ICLR 2019 Best Paper), which demonstrates that within any large randomly-initialised network there exists a small sparse subnetwork, the "winning ticket", that trained in isolation from the same initialisation, matches the full network's performance.
-This reframes sparsity from a compression technique into a discovery tool: the winning ticket is the subset of the architecture that actually matters.
+"[The Lottery Ticket Hypothesis: Finding Sparse, Trainable Neural Networks](https://arxiv.org/abs/1803.03635)" (Frankle & Carlin, 2019), demonstrated that within any large randomly-initialised network there exists a small sparse subnetwork, the "winning ticket", that trained in isolation from the same initialisation, matches the full network's performance.
+This winning ticket is the subset of the architecture that actually matters.
-Magnitude pruning (Han et al., 2015) — zeroing weights below a threshold — remains the standard baseline.

 Iterative magnitude pruning (IMP), where the network is trained, pruned, and retrained repeatedly, can achieve 90%+ sparsity with minimal accuracy loss on many benchmarks.
 Structured pruning (removing entire neurons, attention heads, or convolutional channels) is more hardware-efficient and produces models where the reduced pathways are directly inspectable.
-L1 regularisation on parameter group norms induces structured sparsity end-to-end.

-Sparse Autoencoders (SAEs) represent a distinct but closely related paradigm for interpretability.
-"Towards Monosemanticity" (Bricken et al., Anthropic, 2023) shows that neurons in transformers are polysemantic (encoding multiple unrelated concepts via superposition), and that SAEs — trained to reconstruct activations using a sparse overcomplete dictionary — can decompose these into monosemantic features, one concept per neuron.
-Cunningham et al. (2023) provide an independent replication validating that SAE-recovered features are substantially more interpretable than raw neuron activations.
-"Scaling and Evaluating Sparse Autoencoders" (Gao et al., Anthropic, 2024) scales this to GPT-4-class models and introduces automated interpretability scoring using LLMs.
+"[Towards Monosemanticity](https://transformer-circuits.pub/2023/monosemantic-features)" (Bricken et al., Anthropic, 2023) and [Cunningham et al. (2023)](https://arxiv.org/abs/2309.08600) showed that neurons in transformers encode multiple unrelated concepts via superposition, and that Sparse Autoencoders (SAEs) can decompose these into one concept per neuron.

-Concept Bottleneck Models (CBMs) (Koh et al., ICML 2020) offer a supervised alternative: the penultimate layer is constrained to represent human-defined concepts (e.g. "oedema present", "heart enlarged") from which the final prediction is made.
-Inherently interpretable and sparse in the concept space; particularly suited to clinical imaging where radiological concepts are well-defined.

-For large language models, SparseGPT (Frantar & Alistarh, 2023) achieves 50–60% unstructured sparsity in LLaMA/OPT-scale models with minimal perplexity increase using one-shot approximate second-order pruning.
-L0 regularisation (Louizos et al., ICLR 2018) learns sparse networks end-to-end via a differentiable relaxation of the discrete L0 norm.

-The comparison baseline — SHAP and LIME — provides feature attribution post-hoc but does not reflect actual model internals and can be adversarially manipulated to show misleading explanations (Slack et al., 2020 "Fooling LIME and SHAP").
-Sparse network methods are architecturally transparent by construction, which is the core distinction this project explores in the NHS governance context.

 **Related Previous Internship Projects:** Mechanistic Interpretability for AI Systems in Healthcare; Explaining facial skin disease classification using LIME; Evalsense continued

-**Enables Future Work:**
+**Enables Future Work:** Supports our work around evalaution and explainability of AI in healthcare.

 **Outcome/Learning Objectives:**